Which Royals Do Americans Love – and Which Ones Do They Loathe?

 Princess Ann, The Princess Royal

 Queen Elizabeth’s only daughter earns a very favorable impression from 10% of Americans, and a somewhat favorable one from 23%.
-She attracted a bit more attention stateside after she was portrayed in recent episodes of Netflix’s “The Crown.”
+She attracted a bit more attention stateside after she was portrayed in episodes of Netflix’s “The Crown.”
 Though she was second in line to the throne when she was born, she has fallen to 16th today.

 Prince Edward, Earl of Wessex